Why Is My Cookie Dough More Like Cake Batter? Troubleshooting and Solutions

 By addressing these common questions, you can better understand how to handle and fix cookie dough like batter, ensuring that your cookies turn out perfectly every time.

 Baking cookies is a rewarding experience, but it can be frustrating when your dough doesn’t turn out as expected.
 If you’ve encountered the issue of cookie dough like batter, it’s important to understand the causes and solutions to fix it.
-Whether it’s due to too much liquid, insufficient flour, or overmixing, there are several ways to bring your dough back to the right consistency, we’ve already offered a detailed blog post about the perfect recipe.
+Whether it’s due to too much liquid, insufficient flour, or overmixing, there are several ways to bring your dough back to the right consistency.

 By following the tips and techniques outlined in this article, you can troubleshoot and correct cookie dough like batter problems, ensuring that your cookies are thick, chewy, and delicious.
 From adding more flour to chilling the dough, these solutions will help you achieve the perfect cookie dough every time.